Yelp/clusterman/docs/source/signals.rst

 the signal, and then open a Unix abstract namespace socket to communicate with the signal.
 All communication between the autoscaler and the signal is done in JSON.

-To initialize the signal, ``run.py`` is called in the ``clusterman_signals`` repo; this script takes three command-line
+To initialize the signal, ``run.py`` is called in the ``clusterman_signals`` repo; this script takes two command-line
-arguments: the name of the socket to connect to, the role of the signal to load, and the name of the signal to load.
+arguments: the role of the signal to load, and the name of the signal to load.
+The socket name is constructed from these two parameters, which (should) guarantee that different roles communicate over different processes.
 The script then connects to the specified Unix socket and waits for the autoscaler to initialize the signal.
 The JSON object for signal initialization looks like the following:

 .. code-block:: json